Why Fiberglass Pool Steps Are Slippery (and 2 Quick Fixes)

 The chemical Concepts H2O Slip Grip underwater treads work well in vinyl, fiberglass, and concrete pools and on vinyl and fiberglass pool steps.

-Slip Grips are employed mainly for underwater use; the non-slip treads bolster safety and provide a non-slip footing, especially slippery spots.
+Slip Grips are employed mainly for underwater use; the non-slip treads bolster safety and provide a non-slip footing, especially in slippery spots.

 You can also attach these underwater using H2O AquaBonder Glue (available separately or in starter kits), so there is no need to drain your pool!